Spencer Foo

-Spencer Foo (born May 19, 1994), also known as Fu Jiang (福将), is a Chinese Canadian professional ice hockey forward for the Shanghai Dragons of the Kontinental Hockey League (KHL).
+Spencer Foo (born May 19, 1994), also known as Fu Jiang (福将), is a Chinese Canadian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Shanghai Dragons of the Kontinental Hockey League (KHL).
 Foo turned professional in 2017 by signing an entry-level contract with the Calgary Flames of the National Hockey League (NHL) as an undrafted college free agent.